mechatroner/vscode_rainbow_csv/README.md

 #### Settings
-You can customize Rainbow CSV in the extension settings section of VSCode settings.
+Customize Rainbow CSV's behavior in the extension settings section of VS Code.
 There you can find the list of available options and their description.